 The Hague Roundtable Series gathers international experts, policymakers, global thought leaders, civil society representatives and diplomats to disucss various topics and issues on peace, security and justice.
 Events from the series are typically held under Chatham House Rule.
 A list of previous roundtables can be found below.

-In 2012, The Hague Institute and the Clingendael Institute decided to conduct a feasibility study to map out the challenges and problems related to the democratic legitimacy of existing processes of transnational governance.
-On Wednesday, 16 April 2014, The Hague Institute hosted an expert meeting
+In 2012 The Hague Institute for Global Justice and the Netherlands Institute for International Relations Clingendael decided to conduct a feasibility study to map out the challenges and problems related to the democratic legitimacy of existing processes of transnational governance.
+On Wednesday April 16, 2014, The Hague Institute hosted an expert meeting